pydata/xarray/doc/faq.rst

   xarray ``Dataset``.

 You can :ref:`read about switching from Panels to Xarray here <panel transition>`.
-Pandas gets a lot of things right, but scientific users need fully multi- dimensional data structures.
+Pandas gets a lot of things right, but scientific users (and many others) need fully multi-dimensional data structures.

 How do xarray data structures differ from those found in pandas?
 ----------------------------------------------------------------